willpuckett/kb_can/can.md

 Once the interface is properly configured as above, you can simply add a  `canbus_interface: YOUR_CHOSEN_CANBUS_NAME` line to your `[mcu]` object in your `printer.cfg` that lists the named interface you just created.

-If you use katapult, you'll also need to use the `-i YOUR_CHOSEN_CANBUS_NAME` option when your run `flash_can.py` to set the appropriate interface.
+If you use Katapult, you'll also need to use the `-i YOUR_CHOSEN_CANBUS_NAME` option when your run `flash_can.py` to set the appropriate interface.